yoda-pa/yoda/README.md

 #### people

-This command can be used to save profiles of people and related information, like their birthdays, likes, and some personalized notes for them.
+This is an inbuilt people manager that can be used to save profiles of people and related information, like their birthdays, likes, and some personalized notes for them.

 ```
 # To add people(or a friend)